roman-milk/roman-milk.github.io/from-loving-wife-to-slut.md

+===

- ****** From Loving Wife to Slut Ch.
-06a ****** byJust_Plain_Bob© She was up before Gary in the morning.
+She was up before Gary in the morning.
 She put on the coffee and then made her morning visit to the bathroom.
 As she wiped her pussy she noticed how loose it still was and she was glad that her time of the month was due.
 Even though it hadn't yet started she would still wear the sanitary napkin to keep Gary away.
 It looked like it might be a day or two, maybe even three, before she would tighten up enough that Gary wouldn't notice when they made love.

  She thought back to the night before and how it had gone and she realized that she had loved every last bit of it.
 Her pussy tingled while she relived it in her mind.
 It was too bad that it would never happen again.
 She remembered how she had felt when she slid down that log that Rufe (the skinny black kid) had and wished she could do it every day.
 At the same time she knew that even if she could she wouldn't; her major goal was to get back to being Gary's loving wife.
 Last night had gotten her the tape and now all that was left was to get through Jake's party the coming Saturday.
 She would honor the deal she had made with Jake and that out of the way no one but Gary would ever touch her again.